 Safety Town Volunteer Recommendation Forms should be printed and given to a school teacher, principal or counselor to complete.
 Student's information, at the top of the page, should be filled out before giving to selected individual.
 Due to school personnel's busy schedules, submission of recommendation forms may be delayed.
 If you do not hear back from the Safety Council regarding your registration within a reasonable amount of time, please contact our office at 816.233.3330 or email email@example.com to check on the status of your application.

 Safety Town Volunteer Training Sessions

 Becoming a Successful Safety Town Volunteer: Volunteers will be provided with basic leadership skills necessary to be a successful volunteer, learn how to work with young children, and receive an orientation to the games, songs and activities performed at Safety Town.
-2018 volunteer training will be held Monday, May 21, 8:30 a.m. at Bode Middle School.
+2019 volunteer training date to be announced at a later time.